Government Green Procurement Spillovers: Evidence from Municipal Building Policies in California

 Harvard Business School Technology & Operations Mgt.
 Unit Working Paper No. 13-030

-We investigate whether government green procurement policies stimulate private-sector demand for similar products and the supply of complementary inputs.
+We study how government green procurement policies influence private-sector demand for similar products.
 Specifically, we measure the impact of municipal policies requiring governments to construct green buildings on private-sector adoption of the US Green Building Council's Leadership in Energy and Environmental Design (LEED) standard.
-Using matching methods, panel data, and instrumental variables, we find that government procurement rules produce spillover effects that stimulate both private-sector adoption of the LEED standard and supplier investments in green building expertise.
-Our findings suggest that government procurement policies can accelerate the diffusion of new environmental standards that require coordinated complementary investments by various types of private adopters.
+Using matching methods, panel data, and instrumental variables, we find that government procurement rules produce spillover effects that stimulate both private-sector adoption of the LEED standard and investments in green building expertise by local suppliers.
+These findings suggest that government procurement policies can accelerate the diffusion of new environmental standards that require coordinated complementary investments by various types of private adopter.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.313 seconds